dwave_networkx.pegasus_sublattice_mappings#

 Yields mappings from a Chimera or Pegasus graph into a Pegasus graph.

-Note that we require the tile parameter of Chimera graphs to be 4, and the mappings produced are not exhaustive.
+Note that the function requires that the tile parameter of Chimera graphs to be 4, and the mappings produced are not exhaustive.
 The mappings take the form

 (y, x, u, k) -> (t_offset, y+y_offset, x+x_offset, u, k)